hugp-ri/hicup-plus/docs/index.rst

 ====================
     --bowtie            Specify the path to Bowtie
-    --bowtie2           Specify the path to Bowtie 2 --bwa               Specify the path to BWA aln --bwamem           Specify the path to BWA-MEM
+    --bowtie2           Specify the path to Bowtie 2 --dragen            Specify the path to DRAGEN
-    --bwamem2          Specify the path to BWA-MEM2
-    --dragen            Specify the path to DRAGEN
-    --minimap2          Specify the path to minimap2
     --star              Specify the path to STAR
     --config            Specify the configuration file
     --format            Specify FASTQ format